gnebbia/pandas_tutorial/README.md

 We can read a csv file in this way:

 ```python
 ds = pd.read_csv(filename, sep=None, engine='python', parse_dates=['fcast_date','timestamp'], dtype={'user_id': "category", 'stringa':'object'})
 ```

+Basically we set engine to python anytime we deal with regexes.

 Let's see another example: